rwestein/django-starcross-gallery/README.rst

 **GALLERY_STORE_IMAGES_IN_ALBUM_DIR** -- Default: False

-Setting that determines if images are stored in one central directory, or in a directory per album.
+Determines if images are stored in one central directory, or in a directory per album.
 A directory per album makes it easier to re-use different images with the same filename in different albums.

+**GALLERY_ALBUM_REVERSE_ORDER** -- Default: False

+Reverse the order of the albums (newest first) if set to True

 Troubleshooting
 ---------------